 - Choice of providers.
 You can pick from a range of VPS services to pick the one that best suits your budget and audience location

 - Optimized WordPress Stack.
 Cloudways have built a technology stack that works to give you a fast WordPress installation with minimal work required on your end if you use WordPress

 - Scalability.
-You can easily scale a server up and down in size, and even switch providers if you wish, all with just a few clicks.
+You can easily scale a server up in size, and even switch providers if you wish, all with just a few clicks.